 After alerting security, who brings in law enforcement, a lock down and search of the store reveals nothing.
 The security monitors show a couple seconds of a cloaked figure putting something over Unity’s face and walking her out without much resistance, but the image was low quality and the other cameras weren’t recording.
 After an hour or so of the family being in a numb, dream-like state while law enforcement processes the crime scene, the family loads into a friend’s car to be driven home.
 Neither parent is in shape to drive, and they will hardly let go of Liberty long enough to open a door.

-“I was carrying, you know.
+“I was carrying my glock, you know.
 I could have stopped this had I been back there,” says Reagan.

 “But you weren’t.
 It’s not your fault.
 I shouldn’t have let her go by herself,” says Rosy.